Fer-Bonilla/Udacity-Data-Engineering-capstone-project/README.md

 ## Problem understanding

-Create the custom Airflow operators to perform tasks such as staging the data, filling the data warehouse, and running checks on the data as the final step.
+This project defines the pipeline to load historical data of Bitcoin and Ethereum blockchains and create a Data Lake.
+The process includes data formatting, cleaning, and transformation.

 ## Data description